mantaslu/AML-2021Fall-MP1/README.md

 ### [Author: Anonymous course participant 2](AML_MP1_Anon2.ipynb)

 ### Questions:
-1.When did the OECD countries that spend most on healthcare per capita in 2019 had vaccinated (with one dose) at least 70% of the population?
+1. When did the OECD countries that spend most on healthcare per capita in 2019 had vaccinated (with one dose) at least 70% of the population?
-2.Does lower corruption in country correlates to percent of people vaccinated?
-(Europe) 3.Can we predict when certain percent of population is vaccinated in France?
+2. Does lower corruption in country correlates to percent of people vaccinated?
+(Europe)
+3. Can we predict when certain percent of population is vaccinated in France?

 ### Additional data sources:
 * OECD https://stats.oecd.org/Index.aspx?ThemeTreeId=9#